gardener/garden-setup/README.md

     credentials: (( iaas.credentials ))
 ```
 Configuration of what blob storage to use for the etcd key-value store.
 If your IaaS provider offers a blob storage you can use the same values for `etc.backup.region` and `etc.backup.credentials` as above for `iaas.region` and `iaas.credentials` correspondingly by using the [(( foo ))](https://github.com/mandelsoft/spiff/blob/master/README.md#-foo-) expression of spiff.
-If you remove single values or the whole block, the missing values will be set to defaults derived from `landscape.iaas`.
-The `resourceGroup` cannot be defaulted and must be specified.
+If the type of `landscape.iaas[0]` is one of `gcp`, `aws`, `azure`, or `openstack`, this block can be defaulted - either partly or as a whole - based on values from `landscape.iaas`.
+The `resourceGroup`, which is necessary for Azure, cannot be defaulted and must be specified.
 Make sure that the specified `resourceGroup` is empty and unused as deleting the cluster using `sow delete all` deletes this `resourceGroup`.

 | Field                  | Type                   | Description                                                                                                                                                                                                                                                                                                                                              | Example             | Iaas Provider Documentation                                                                                                                                                                                                                                                                                                     |
 |:---------------------- |:---------------------- |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |:------------------- |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |